 Do you have extra breast milk that you need to freeze?
-Here are the basics of how to prepare your breast milk to store in the freezer, how to pick the best breast milk storage bag for you, and how to figure out how many milk storage bags you’ll need.
+Here are the basics of how to store your breast milk in the freezer, how to pick the best breast milk storage bag for you, and how to figure out how many milk storage bags you’ll need.

 Before you buy breast milk bags (and especially before reading any reviews), a few general things that you should know:

 - Most storage bags cannot be reused – bags made out of plastic are sterilized for single use.
 However, there are now also special reusable breast milk storage bags made out of silicone.

 - All plastic breast milk bags leak sometimes, so if you go to amazon, you’re going to see “my breast milk leaked when I used these bags” in the reviews for every single option.
 Your goal is to get a bag that leaks less often than most other bags, and then to defrost your milk in a way that minimizes or eliminates waste.

 - The milk measurements on breast milk bags (for pretty much all brands) are not particularly trustworthy.
 If accurate amounts are important to you, measure the amount of milk in a bottle or on a food scale before you put it in the storage bag.

 - Keep a Sharpie with your breast milk freezer bags and write down the amount and date pumped on the bag.
 If your milk may be used in a childcare setting at some point in the future, write your baby’s name on it as well.